 Boston Beer -- best known for its Samuel Adams craft beer label, Truly Hard Seltzer, Angry Orchard hard cider, Dogfish Head craft beer, and several other small regional brewers -- has long been a top advocate for the independent craft beer movement.
 Although it isn't the small business it once was, Boston Beer is still relatively small compared to the macrobrew giants.

-The COVID-19 pandemic led to a sharp increase in at-home alcohol consumption.
-As a result, Boston Beer enjoyed an acceleration in its sales growth in 2020 and early 2021.
-However, since then, changing consumer trends have caused some headaches, such as lower-than-anticipated demand for spiked seltzer products; the company was even forced to dump its seltzer when it made too much.
-Additionally, the company took a $27.1 million impairment on its acquisition of Dogfish Head, showing that the deal was a disappointment.
-The slowdown started in the summer of 2021, and those challenges have continued.
-Depletions and shipments have stabilized, and sales of Truly Hard Seltzer have continued to decline.
+Since a surge during the pandemic, changing consumer trends have caused challenges, such as lower-than-anticipated demand for spiked seltzer products; the company was even forced to dump its seltzer when it made too much.
+Additionally, Boston Beer took a $27.1 million impairment on its acquisition of Dogfish Head, showing that the deal was a disappointment.

 Founder Jim Koch returned as CEO in mid-2025 on an interim basis after former CEO Michael Spillane stepped down for personal reasons.

 Boston Beer has no debt, a rarity among the massive global beer conglomerates.
-Shares are down more than 80% from all-time highs due to the slowdown in hard seltzer sales.
+Shares are down more than 85% from all-time highs due to the slowdown across the business.
 Boston Beer is still profitable, but the business will need to return to growth for the stock to recoup some of those losses.

 How to invest in beer stocks